Pages: 11

 Coach began as a family-run factory in 1941.
 Six artists made a line of leather products in a Manhattan apartment, employing techniques passed down through generations.
 Consumers with an eye for quality and uniqueness quickly started to seek out Coach workmanship.
 Coach, which has grown significantly in size, continues to adhere to the highest standards of materials and craftsmanship.
 Coach’s great workforce is devoted to supporting the company’s core values of excellence and ethics.
 Coach, which has grown significantly in size, continues to adhere to the highest standards of materials and craftsmanship (Mahmoudian et al., 2021).
 Coach’s great workforce is devoted to supporting the company’s core values of excellence and ethics.
 In the world of high-end handbags and accessories, Coach is a household name.
 Since Coach’s inception, the company has maintained a strong brand and business reputation, and they are currently in the process of transitioning from an international accessories business to an international lifestyle brand grounded in accessories.

-The first step in determining the utility of consumer behaviour models in optimising the Coach customer journey is to ascertain who Coach’s target consumers are and their buying preferences.
+The first step in determining the utility of consumer behavior models in optimizing the Coach customer journey is to ascertain who Coach’s target consumers are and their buying preferences.
 Coach’s 2016 annual report notes that the company has a “vast customer base.”
-This lack of clarity may result in inconsistencies in the touchpoints used to communicate with and engage customers (Ison, Wain and Hoogewerff, 2017).
+This lack of clarity may result in inconsistencies in the touchpoints used to communicate with and engage customers (Ison, Wain, and Hoogewerff, 2017).
 However, the chart below details the average Coach customer.

 Coach has become a pioneer in the accessories and leather goods markets, establishing itself as a unique leather brand that provides things that represent the essence of New York fashion.
 Coach has been in business since 1941.
 As a consequence of its worldwide development, Coach, which has a current market value of $1.2 billion, can now be found in over 1,000 direct franchise sites as well as multiple distribution partners on all five continents as a result of its recent market valuation increase.
 Affluent men and women between the ages of 20 and 45 who are affected by the American way of life and have a significant amount of discretionary income are their target group (Wilson and Robson, 2019).

-The Consumer Decision Making Process is an important model to examine while examining the usefulness of consumer behaviour models for enhancing the customer experience.
-In order to acquire a product or service, buyers go through five stages.
+The Consumer Decision Making Process is an important model to examine while examining the usefulness of consumer behavior models for enhancing the customer experience.
+To acquire a product or service, buyers go through five stages.
 In certain cases, the process of making a purchase is quick or even unconscious.
 Customers’ buying habits also influence which steps of the process are highlighted.

 Coach's current stimuli are detailed in Touchpoint 1.
-For Coach buyers who are price sensitive and habitual, this stage is critical in the shopping process since it serves as the stimulus for purchasing choices.
+For Coach buyers who are price-sensitive and habitual, this stage is critical in the shopping process since it serves as the stimulus for purchasing choices.
 Coach is now active on social media, which may not be the optimal use of resources when attempting to raise awareness.
 An unmet demand is discovered in the pre-purchase process by the customer.
-As to whether the luxury market, which is characterised by hedonic purchasing, has ‘needs’ or only ‘wants,’ an argument emerges.
+As to whether the luxury market, which is characterized by hedonic purchasing, has ‘needs’ or only ‘wants,’ an argument emerges.
 Owning luxury goods is more of a psychological demand, not a physiological one, according to Wibowo (2021).
 Coach items’ hedonic nature suggests that a desire may arise in response to an outside stimulus.
-This is a critical phase in the purchase process for Coach customers who are both price aware and regular buyers.
-In order to raise exposure, Coach is now spending a lot of time on social media, which may not be the greatest use of resources.
+This is a critical phase in the purchase process for Coach customers who are both price-aware and regular buyers.
+To raise exposure, Coach is now spending a lot of time on social media, which may not be the greatest use of resources.
 Because their normal segmentation isn’t the most active social media users, this is why.
 Nonetheless, ignoring social media would be damaging and ill-advised.

 With the internet's increased prominence in everyday life, luxury buyers are increasingly turning to numerous online sites for product information, as seen by Touchpoints 2 and 3.
-This phase is especially noticeable among Coach's price-conscious buyers who prioritise value for money.
+This phase is especially noticeable among Coach's price-conscious buyers who prioritize value for money.
 External sources of information include price comparison websites, internet forums, and in-store sales consultants.
 When looking for product information, luxury shoppers are increasingly resorting to numerous online sites.
 In the case of Coach’s price-conscious customers, this step is most apparent.
 External sources such as price comparison websites, internet forums, in-store sales consultants, etc. may provide this information.
-Coach has limited control over some of these touchpoints, making it difficult to manage them effectively.
-It is imperative that Coach make sure that the touchpoints they directly control are as informative as possible in order to optimise the consumer experience for their budget-conscious customers.
+The coach has limited control over some of these touchpoints, making it difficult to manage them effectively.
+The coach must make sure that the touchpoints they directly control are as informative as possible to optimize the consumer experience for their budget-conscious customers.
 While this may not be a deal breaker for those on a budget, customers who want more information than what’s provided on the Coach website may find it useful.
 Having an easy time finding what you need on a company’s website contributes to a better impression of the brand, according to Stanowski (2018).

-Consumers use the information they gathered in step 2 to compare different options to the requirements they identified in step 1.
+Consumers use the information they gathered in Step 2 to compare different options to the requirements they identified in Step 1.
 Coach items may be judged on a variety of factors, including price, quality, uniqueness, and size, by price-conscious consumers.
 Touchpoints 2 and 3 are critical in this evaluation.
 Compared to regular customers, these touchpoints are of less significance.
-Because Touchpoints 4, 5, and 7 are where customers have the most direct contact with Coach, the results of the assessment may be influenced by previous favourable encounters with the brand (Lipson, 2018).
+Because Touchpoints 4, 5, and 7 are where customers have the most direct contact with Coach, the results of the assessment may be influenced by previous favorable encounters with the brand (Lipson, 2018).

-When a consumer makes the choice to purchase from Michael Kors as a result of their evaluation, they are said to have reached Step 4.
+When a consumer chooses to purchase from Michael Kors as a result of their evaluation, they are said to have reached Step 4.
 When it comes to loyal clients, their purchasing patterns extend beyond the companies from whom they purchase their products.
-They also take into account the payment methods they utilise to make their purchases from the companies they know and respect.
+They also take into account the payment methods they utilize to make their purchases from the companies they know and respect.
 Most of these clients prefer to shop at physical stores, whether those stores are owned and managed by the firm directly or via third-party concessions.
 To summarise, touchpoint 4 of the customer journey illustrates the many touchpoints that will be relevant to these customers in the future.
-Coach must provide its clients with an in-store experience that justifies the premium price they are paying and helps to solidify their brand’s image based on previous positive contacts with the company (Apple, Southward and Bickle, 2018).
+The coach must provide its clients with an in-store experience that justifies the premium price they are paying and helps to solidify their brand’s image based on previous positive contacts with the company (Apple, Southward, and Bickle, 2018).
 Competent sales personnel, a friendly ambiance in the store, and the use of American Express Cards for in-store incentives are all factors that may contribute to this goal.

-It is possible that unhappiness at this early stage will lead to a lack of loyalty.
+Unhappiness at this early stage may lead to a lack of loyalty.
 Price Shoppers worried about the quality of their purchases are more likely to do their shopping online since they may compare pricing from a larger selection of retailers.
-Customers that make the majority of their purchases online may find promotional coupons to be a very useful tool.
+Customers who make the majority of their purchases online may find promotional coupons to be a very useful tool.
 Coach is now conducting a series of online-only promotions, which is rare for a high-end brand like Coach.
 Customers often equate low pricing with poor quality and a lack of exclusivity, according to critics, therefore discounting may weaken a brand’s image (Ramalingam, 2017).
 Both are critical components of premium firms’ offerings.

-Customers who are price-conscious or habitual evaluate whether or not their purchase selection has fulfilled their recognised demands in the 5th stage of the decision-making process.
+Customers who are price-conscious or habitual evaluate whether or not their purchase selection has fulfilled their recognized demands in the 5th stage of the decision-making process.
 Customers are more inclined to advocate for a product or service if their expectations are fulfilled or surpassed.
-Coach presently uses email marketing, a customer support staffs, a warranty, and print periodicals to influence customers’ post-purchase evaluations.
-Customers may utilise an internet app in combination with their watches after they have acquired them (Shein and Yamada, 2017).
-In the same way as the previous touchpoints, the touchpoints in step 5 must be well-managed in order to be successful.
+Coach presently uses email marketing, a customer support staff, a warranty, and print periodicals to influence customers’ post-purchase evaluations.
+Customers may utilize an Internet app in combination with their watches after they have acquired them (Shein and Yamada, 2017).
+In the same way as the previous touchpoints, the touchpoints in Step 5 must be well-managed to be successful.

 Conclusion

-When it comes to optimising the premium customer experience, behaviour models play an important role.
-Coach may use the CSI and decision-making process as a guide when talking and connecting with their customers.
-The Consumer Style Inventory (CSI) was utilised in combination with the current consumer journey and decision-making process of Coach customers to assess the applicability of consumer behaviour models for improving the luxury consumer experience of Coach customers.
-Despite the fact that Coach customers attach more importance on different phases of the decision-making process based on their buying style (Price Conscious or Habitual), this does not make the model meaningless.
+When it comes to optimizing the premium customer experience, behavior models play an important role.
+The coach may use the CSI and decision-making process as a guide when talking and connecting with their customers.
+The Consumer Style Inventory (CSI) was utilized in combination with the current consumer journey and decision-making process of Coach customers to assess the applicability of consumer behavior models for improving the luxury consumer experience of Coach customers.
+Even though Coach customers attach more importance to different phases of the decision-making process based on their buying style (price-conscious or Habitual), this does not make the model meaningless.
 According to the customers’ buying style, certain phases are promptly and unconsciously fulfilled, which shifts the points of contact past or present that satisfy every step of the decision-making process.

 Recommendations